LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 code for the application accessible.
 Zipped LassoApps must have a "|dot| zip" file extension.

-Developers should ensure that a LassoApp directory is zipped properly.
+Developers should verify that a LassoApp directory is zipped properly.
 Specifically, Lasso requires that all of the files and folders inside the LassoApp directory be zipped and not the LassoApp directory itself.
 On UNIX-based platforms (OS X or Linux) the :command:`zip` command-line tool can be